flyway/flywaydb.org/documentation/commandline/index.md

 Add `-q` to the argument list to suppress all output, except for errors and warnings.

-### JSON
+### Machine-readable output

-Add `-json` to the argument list to print JSON instead of human-readable output.
+Add `-output=json` to the argument list to print JSON instead of human-readable output.
 Errors are included in the JSON payload instead of being sent to `stderr`.

 ### Writing to a file